What is Sidak?

 What is the cost to attend Junior Sidak?

-The cost of Junior Sidak this year is $200 USD per week.
-This will cover your childs staying arrangements, meals, activities and course materials.
+The cost of Junior Sidak is $400 USD.
+This will cover your accommodations, meals, activities (including rock wall climbing, archery, high ropes course, etc.) and certain course materials.

 If I live outside Canada, what procedures do I need to go through to attend and participate?